sderosiaux/golb/pages/2017-01-29-htcbms-p3-circuit-breakers/index.md

 ---
 title: "HTCBMS — Part 3 — Circuit-breakers"
-date: "2017-01-24T01:32Z"
+date: "2017-01-29T01:32Z"
 layout: post
-path: "/2017/01/24/how-to-communicate-between-micro-services-part-3-circuit-breakers/"
+path: "/2017/01/29/how-to-communicate-between-micro-services-part-3-circuit-breakers/"
 language: "en"
 ---

 _The previous part of this series: [How to communicate between micro-services — Part 2 — Retryers](https://www.ctheu.com/2017/01/22/how-to-communicate-between-micro-services-part-2-retryers/)_.

-We saw in the previous article the Retryer pattern which is quite simple but can be sufficient to get resilient communications between services.
+We saw in the previous article the Retryer pattern which is quite simple but can be insufficient to be fully resilient.

 A smarter pattern is the Circuit-Breaker.
 It's smarter, because it has memory and a state.
 It's a *finite state machine*.
 It avoids useless retries if it already knows they will fail, and can instantly provides a fallback.
 According to some thresholds, it will try once later to access the service or resource, to see if it's back.

 This is a pattern to use when a fallback is possible, like using another service, providing a default value, or something the program can handle without the expected response.
-If it's not possible and the code need a external answer no matter what, then the Retryer pattern fits better.
+If it's not possible and the code need a external answer no matter what (like getting metadata), then the Retryer pattern fits better.

 ---
 Summary {.summary}